TomasTNunes/TMDB-Player/README.md

 6. The TMDB Player extension will be added to your browser.

 #### For Firefox
-1. Download the `tmdb_player-firefox-x.x.x.xpi` file from the [Releases page](https://github.com/TomasTNunes/TMDB-Player/releases).
+1. Download the `tmdb_player-firefox-x.x.x-signed.xpi` file from the [Releases page](https://github.com/TomasTNunes/TMDB-Player/releases).
 2. Open Firefox and navigate to `about:addons`.
 3. Click on the gear icon and select **Install Add-on From File**.
 4. Choose the downloaded `.xpi` file to install the extension.